Skip to main content

 Cloud function monitoring includes the following core metrics:

-• Invocations: total number of function calls
+• Invocations: The total number of times the function is called.

-• Errors: number of failed function executions
+• Errors: The count of function execution failures.

-• Concurrency: number of concurrent function instances
+• Concurrency: The number of simultaneously executing function instances

-View Console Monitoring
+Console Monitoring View

-1. Log in to the CloudBase console
+1. Log in to the TCB console

 2. Go to the corresponding cloud function management page